Rory Byrne: Ferrari

-By the conclusion of the 1996 season, Michael Schumacher was being given free rein at Ferrari to build a team of engineers capable of returning the team to the top of the sport after years of underperforming.
-Benetton technical director Ross Brawn was hired and Ferrari approached Rory Byrne to replace the team's existing chief designer John Barnard who refused to re-locate to Italy.
-After long negotiations Byrne was lured from his retirement in Thailand back to Europe where he began building a design office at Ferrari's Maranello headquarters.
+By the conclusion of the 1996 season, Schumacher was being given free rein at Ferrari to build a team of engineers capable of returning the team to the top of the sport after years of underperforming.
+Benetton technical director Ross Brawn was hired and Ferrari approached Byrne to replace the team's existing chief designer John Barnard, who refused to re-locate to Italy.
+After long negotiations, Byrne was lured from his retirement in Thailand back to Europe where he began building a design office at Ferrari's Maranello headquarters.
 Ferrari were immediately competitive once again, taking the title fight to the final race of the season in both 1997 and 1998.
-Continuing to build momentum in the following seasons, Ferrari won the constructors' championship in 1999, their first in 17 years.
-By the end of the 2004 season, Byrne-designed Ferraris had secured 71 race victories, six consecutive constructors' titles and five consecutive drivers' titles for Michael Schumacher with a sustained level of dominance never before seen in the sport.
+Continuing to build momentum in the following seasons, Ferrari won the Constructors' championship in 1999, their first in 17 years.
+By the end of the 2004 season, Byrne-designed Ferraris had secured 71 race victories, six consecutive Constructors' titles and five consecutive Drivers' titles for Schumacher, with a sustained level of dominance never before seen in the sport.
 In 2004, Byrne announced that he would be retiring from Formula One at the end of the 2006 season, handing over the role of chief designer to Aldo Costa, his assistant since 1998.
-On 19 September 2006, it was announced that Rory had extended his stay, as a consultant, at Ferrari for another two years which led him until early 2009.
+On 19 September 2006, it was announced that Byrne had extended his stay to be a consultant at Ferrari for another two years, which led him until early 2009.

-In 2012, Byrne was called in to look at the Ferrari F2012 F1 car after it had a troubled start to its life.
+In 2012, Byrne was called in to look at the Ferrari F2012 after the car had a troubled start to its life.
 He was also involved in the design of LaFerrari.
-In February 2013, at the launch of F138 – in interview to the German Auto Motor und Sport Rory Byrne said that he is "working full steam" on Ferrari's 2014 F1 car, in an advisory role.
-Maurizio Arrivabene revealed that Byrne is working as mentor in Ferrari helping the chief designer Simone Resta.
-Byrne was heavily involved in the design of the 2022 Ferrari F1-75.
+In a February 2013 interview to the German magazine Auto Motor und Sport, at the launch of Ferrari F138, Byrne said that he was "working full steam" on Ferrari's 2014 Formula One car in an advisory role.
+The then Ferrari team principal Maurizio Arrivabene revealed that Byrne is working as mentor in Ferrari helping the chief designer Simone Resta.
+Byrne was heavily involved in the design of the Ferrari F1-75 in 2022.
 As the car proved successful on the first part of the season, his contract was renewed for further three years.
-He was also involved in the design of the 2023 Ferrari SF-23 and the 2024 Ferrari SF-24.
+He was also involved in the design of the Ferrari SF-23 in 2023 and the Ferrari SF-24 in 2024, with the later finishing as a close runner-up in the Constructors' championship, the first time since 2012 that Ferrari was in contention for a title into the last round.